Azure-Samples/ms-identity-docs-code-java/access-protected-api/README.md

 languages:
 - java
 page_type: sample
-name: "Java web API written in Spring Boot that calls Microsoft Graph as itself."
+name: Java web API written in Spring Boot that calls Microsoft Graph as itself.

-description: "This Java API and calls Microsoft Graph as itself using the Microsoft Authentication Library (MSAL) for Java, msal4j.
-The code in this sample is used by one or more articles on docs.microsoft.com."
+description: This Java API and calls Microsoft Graph as itself using the Microsoft Authentication Library (MSAL) for Java, msal4j.
+The code in this sample is used by one or more articles on docs.microsoft.com.

 products:
 - azure